Habeeb2003/JavascriptCountdownTimer/README.md

-A Countdown Timer created with JavaScript
+A Countdown Timer created with JavaScript.